272004/visual-recognition-with-discovery-coreml/README.md

 1. From the project details page in the earlier step, click **Launch tool** and enter the `api_key` that you copied earlier.
 1. Select **Create classifier** and name the classifier `Connectors`.
-1. Upload each .zip file of sample images from the `Training Images` directory onto a class.
+1. Upload each .zip file of sample images from the `Data/Training Images` directory onto a class.
 1. Enter `HDMI` as the class name for the `hdmi_male.zip` file and `USB` for the `usb_male.zip` file and click **Create**.
 1. After the classifier is created, copy and save the classifier ID.
 The classifier ID looks similar to `Connectors_424118776`.

 ## Installing the Watson Swift SDK
+Start here if you already downloaded and configured the [Visual Recognition with Core ML starter kit][vizreq_with_coreml].

 The Watson Swift SDK makes it easy to keep track of your custom Core ML models and to download your custom classifiers from IBM Cloud to your device.

 Use the Carthage dependency manager to download and build the Watson Swift SDK.